Running out of lime zest? Here are the top 7 substitutes you can use right now, along with tips on how to choose the best one for your recipe.

 - Type of Dish: Savory vs. sweet will guide your choice.
 Lemon zest works great in fish tacos, while orange zest shines in cakes.

 - Desired Flavor Intensity: Looking for a mild touch or a bold burst?
-Lime extract or dried lime can give you that extra kick.
+Lime extract or dried lime powder can give you that extra kick.

 - Allergies/Dietary Restrictions: Some extracts contain alcohol or additives — double-check labels if avoiding certain ingredients.